alphagov/tdt-documentation/source/publish/push_repo.md

 1. Copy the generated username and password hash into the `Staticfile.auth` file and save.

+1. Deploy your documentation site in line with your normal process.

 ## Continuous integration

 The GOV.UK PaaS documentation explains how to set up continuous integration (CI) with [Travis and Jenkins](https://docs.cloud.service.gov.uk/using_ci.html#using-the-travis-ci-tool).
 We recommend this method for documentation sites built using the Tech Docs Template.